Welcome to Tech's Most Dangerous Blog. I'm your host, Terence McGhee, and I’m also one of the world’s greatest software developers.

 The second category of writing includes the many social experiences that I've had to deal with along the way.
 You'll probably be surprised at what it's been like to be a Black man in the software industry for so long.

-Feel free to email me with any feedback you may have regarding this blog (to congratulate or to hate, either way it's all good).
-You can also email me with suggestions for new topics, to ask clarifying questions, for advice, or to just say wassup!
+If you've got something that you want to say to me (to congratulate or to hate, either way it's all good), you can email me directly.
+You can also send me suggestions for new topics, to ask clarifying questions, for advice, or to just say wassup!
+Please note that emailing me will automatically add you the to automatic updates crew.

 The best way to reach me though, is on Twitter.
-I don't really tweet that much, but I'm on it every day.
+I'm active on Twitter every day.
+This is the fastest way to holla at a brotha.